-Testosterone levels peak in a man at approximately the age of 30.
+Testosterone levels peak in a man at about the age of 30.
 By the age of 40, 5% of men are thought by conventional standards to have low testosterone, although specialists in this area assert that the number is very much higher.
 By the time a man is 70, his testosterone has declined by 40-50%.

 – Free Testosterone is the form of testosterone that many specialists in the hormone world believe is the best way to test for testosterone activity because it is the active form of the hormone; it’s freely available in the blood, and thus able to actually “work” on your tissues.

-- Dihydrotestosterone (DHEA) gets secreted by the adrenal glands, is then converted into DHEA-S (S for Sulfate), which then circulates through the body.
+– Dehydroepiandrosterone (DHEA) secreted by the adrenal glands, is then converted into DHEA-S (S for Sulfate), which then circulates through the body.
 DHEA is a precursor for many other hormones, including testosterone and estrogen, and like many hormones, it declines as you age, about 10% per decade from age 30 for both men and women.

 These hormones are measured in: